-Child Custody Attorney Fairfield County
+Child Custody Lawyer in CT Serving Fairfield County

-Child Custody Lawyer Fairfield County CT
+Child Custody Lawyer in CT Serving Fairfield County

+A child custody lawyer in CT can be a valuable asset to you during your divorce or separation.
 One of the most difficult parts of ending a marriage is deciding what is in the best interests of the children.
 This includes making determinations about legal and physical custody, as well as visitation schedules/parenting plans and the amount of support that is necessary to meet the needs of the children.
 Working with a skilled and compassionate child custody attorney can lead to the right solution for everyone.

 The Law Offices of Heidi E. Opinsky, LLC, is a client-focused divorce firm where the goal is to exceed the expectation of each individual who entrusts his or her interests to the divorce firm.